-(Last Updated on : 29/10/2013)
+(Last Updated on : 05/11/2018)

 and tradition.
-The vibrant, colourful and energetic Gujrati folk dances truly reflect the essence of the society.
-Gujarat is identified by its preserved rich tradition of songs, dances and dramas.
+The vibrant, colourful and energetic Gujarati folk dances truly reflect the essence of the society.
+Gujarat is identified by its rich preserved tradition of songs, dances and dramas.
 The Gujarati